 - Land value increment tax: Capital gains from land sales are subject to land value increment tax, computed based on the monetary value of the land value increment, which is defined as the incremental as defined above.
 Tax rates vary from 20% to 40%.
 Losses from land sales cannot be reserved or utilised to offset against land value increment tax on other properties. - Capital gains tax for non-tax residents: Taxable income is computed based on the following formula: - ➤ Taxable Income = Selling Price of Real Estate Cost Expenses- Land Value Increment - For non-tax residents, if the holding period does not exceed one year, then taxable income is subject to capital gains tax at a rate of 45%.
 If the holding period is longer than one year, then taxable income is subject to capital gains tax at a rate of 35%. - Capital gains tax for tax residents: The above formula for computing taxable income also applies to tax residents.
-Taxable income is subject to capital gains tax at rates ranging from 15%~45%, depending on the holding period. - If the real estate sold was registered as a residential home for personal use, then the taxpayer can claim a TWD 4 million exemption from taxable income.
-Furthermore, the capital gains tax rate for family homes can be reduced to 10% once every 6 years.
+Taxable income is subject to capital gains tax at rates ranging from 15%~45%, depending on the holding period. - Furthermore, the capital gains tax rate for family homes can be reduced to 10% once every 6 years.
 Please note that capital gains are taxed separately from personal income tax.
 A special tax return needs to be filed within 30 days after registration once the ownership transfer has been completed. - Capital gains tax on real estate sales for resident corporations: Taxable income is computed based on the following formula: - Taxable income = Selling Price of Real Estate Cost Expenses Land Value Increment - Taxable income computed is subject to corporate income tax at a rate of 20%.